 A: According to the Pennsylvania Department of Education Teacher Certification Requirements for Charter Schools, only 75 percent of the professional staff members of a charter school must hold appropriate State certification.
-Every SCASD teacher must hold state certification.
+Nearly every SCASD teacher holds state certification.

 Q: Are charter schools required to accept all students?